The complete guide to change manager roles and responsibilities

 What tools does a change manager use?

 Having the right set of tools, including a solid change management software platform, is crucial in change management.
+Here are some of the tools that a change manager uses in day-to-day functions:

-ITSM system: Freshservice offers advanced change management tools within its ITSM system, enabling Change Managers to track and manage changes efficiently.
+ITSM system: Freshservice offers advanced change management tools within its ITSM system, enabling change managers to track and manage changes efficiently.

 Risk assessment tools: Access a variety of tools within Freshservice for thorough risk assessment, ensuring informed decision-making for incident management.